csce431-fall2024-center-501/center-501-project/README.md

 ### Example:

-An RSpec test suite is available and can be ran using:
+An RSpec test suite is available and can be ran using `rspec <path>`, where path refers to the specific file/directory whose test cases you want to run.

-`rspec spec/`

 You can run all the test cases by running.
 This will run both the unit and integration tests.
 `rspec .`